Paweł Wąsek: Career

 Wąsek debuted in the World Cup series on January 28, 2018 in Zakopane.
 He took 44th individual place.
-His best individual result was 6th place in Nizhny Tagil on December 6, 2020.
+His best individual result was 3rd place in Lahti on 22 March 2025.
 Wąsek was an Olympic Athlete at the 2022 Winter Olympics in Beijing where he finished 21st in the individual large hill competition and 6th in the team large hill competition.